almamedia-open-source/cdk-project-target/README.md

 ## Usage

-1. Initialize your CDK App with `Project` construct as documented in [`@almamedia-open-source/cdk-project-context`](https://github.com/almamedia-open-source/cdk-project-context) but also use one of the following classes:
+1. Initialize your CDK App with `Project` construct as documented in [`@almamedia-open-source/cdk-project-context`](https://github.com/almamedia-open-source/cdk-project-context) but also use one of the following methods of `Accounts` class:

-    - `ProjectAccounts1x`
+    - `Accounts.one`
-    - `ProjectAccounts2x`
+    - `Accounts.two`
-    - `ProjectAccounts3x`
+    - `Accounts.three`

     <br>